 Experimental design was planned to evaluate the effects due to the changing of pretreatment conditions on the extraction yield, in particular the influence of rotation speed (from 200 to 600 rpm) fixing 5 min as extraction time for two different biomass/diatomaceous earth ratio (B/DE) (0.5 and 1.0) and the influence of time (from 5 to 25 min) fixing 600 rpm as rotation speed for B/DE equal to 1.0.Solvents used for accelerated solvent extraction were hexane (tests 01-15) and a mixture of C/M/W (tests 16-30).
 All solvents were purchased by Sigma-Aldrich (Saint Louis, MO, USA) with a chromatographic grade.
 Extraction temperature was 50 °C and pressure was 100 bar.
 Each extraction was performed with two cycles of 10 minutes, and four extraction stages were carried out for each sample (80 minutes total extraction time).
 In Table 1 experimental design is reported.

-The liquid extract obtained by ASE 200, was dried at room temperature through a ZymarkTurboVap evaporator (Zymark, Hopkinton, MA, USA) for dry residue quantification.The extracts were transesterified according to the standard method UNI ISO 12966-2, using NaOH solution in methanol (0.5 M) and BF3 in methanol (14%) (Sigma-Aldrich Ltd., St. Louis, MO, USA).
-At the end of transesterification, isooctane was added and finally the upper phase was taken and transferred into a GC glass vial for the analysis.Table 1: Experimental design.
+The liquid extract obtained by ASE 200, was dried at room temperature through a ZymarkTurboVap evaporator (Zymark, Hopkinton, MA, USA) for dry residue weight.The extracts were transmethylation according to the standard method UNI ISO 12966-2, using NaOH solution in methanol (0.5 M) and BF3 in methanol (14%) (Sigma-Aldrich Ltd., St. Louis, MO, USA).
+At the end of this stage, isooctane was added and finally the upper phase was taken and transferred into a GC glass vial for the analysis.

+A 7820A GC-FID equipped with an HP-88 100 mt x 0.25 mm x 0.2 μm column was used to perform analysis, and the chromatographic conditions were taken from the standard method UNI ISO 12966-4.
+The temperature of the oven was from 150 °C to 240 °C with a ramp of 4 °C/min and those of the injector and detector were 250 °C. Nitrogen (purity > 99.999%) with a spatial velocity of 30 cm/s was used as a gas carrier.
+For the quantitative analysis a mixture of 37 fatty acid ethyl esters (C4–C24) (Supelco FAME 37, CRM47885, Sigma-Aldrich Ltd., St. Louis, MO, USA) was used.

+Table 1: Experimental design.
 Pretreatment conditions (rotation speed, time and B/DE ratio).
 Tests 01-15 were done using hexane, while chloroform/methanol/water was used for tests 16-30